That's what keeps us all going, the adorable babies, the future, the NEXT

 under which their dogs are kept.
 Members of the PWCCA and most regional clubs affiliated with the PWCCA are yearly signers of the Breeder's Code of Ethics put forth by the PWCCA.

-- Please understand that I truly try to match the puppy with the best family situation for that pup.
-If you don't get a puppy from one of my litters it is not because I don't think you would be a good home for a pup.
-The fact is that I don't have a pup that would be a good match for you!
+- Please understand that we truly try to match the puppy with the best family situation for that pup.
+If you don't get a puppy from one of our litters it is not because we don't think you would be a good home for a pup.
+The fact is that we don't have a pup that would be a good match for you!
 People who have previously purchased a Jimanie or Trifecta pup go to the top of the list, but if there isn't a match for them, they, too, are left empty handed.
-At Trifecta/Jimanie it is definitely all about the dogs and I hope that is understood from the beginning.
-In my involvement as a dog breeder since 1969, I've only had a few pups returned, some through no fault of the puppy's and also not the fault of the owner, so I stick to what works for me.
+At Trifecta/Jimanie it is definitely all about constant improvement in our dogs and the continued preservation of the breed. which I hope id quite evident.
+In our involvement as a dog breeders (me, since 1969!), we have only had a few pups returned, some through no fault of the puppy and also not the fault of the owner, so we stick to what works for us.
 Thank you for your understanding!